Setting up a Kubernetes Cluster the Hard Way with kubeadm (GitOps Series, Part 2)

 Show vault installation commands

-init script in combination with policies to initialize and unseal Vault.
+In my setup I am using a init script in combination with policies to initialize and unseal Vault.
 The script will be executed as a sidecar container in the Vault pod.
 This is not the most secure way to handle the unsealing process, but it is sufficient for a homelab setup.
 It will configure a root token (or re-use an existing one) and store it in a Persistent Volume Claim (PVC), generate a admin and read only policy, enable the kubernetes auth method and create a user authentication for accessing the Vault UI without the root token.

 mkdir -p tools/vault